Drunk driving in the United States: Preliminary Breath Test (PBT) or Preliminary Alcohol Screening test (PAS)

-An increasingly used field sobriety test involves having the suspect breathe into a small, handheld breath testing device.
-These are often referred to as PAS Tests, or "Preliminary Alcohol Screening" Tests", or a PBT, "Preliminary Breath Test" and precede the actual arrest and subsequent requirement to submit to an evidentiary chemical test of the suspect's breath or blood.
-These breath testing devices used are smaller, inexpensive versions of the larger, more sophisticated instruments at the police stations, commonly known as an Evidentiary Breath Test using an EBT device, or Evidentiary Breath Test device.
-An increasing number jurisdictions began using Portable Evidentiary Breath Test devices, or PEBT devices, that are more sophisticated versions of the smaller, inexpensive versions of the larger, larger instruments at the police stations.
-Another distinction is that, while the larger EBTs usually employ infrared spectroscopy, the PEBT and PAS devices use a relatively simple electrochemical (fuel cell) technology.
-When used for purposes of a Preliminary Alcohol Screening Test, or PAS Test, their purpose, along with the other FSTs, is to assist the officer in determining whether he/she has probable cause for arrest.
+An increasingly used test during the traffic stop involves having the suspect breathe into a small, handheld breath testing device.
 The Preliminary Breath Test (PBT) or Preliminary Alcohol Screening test (PAS) is sometimes categorised as part of field sobriety testing, although it is not part of the series of performance tests.
-The PBT (or PAS) uses a portable breath tester.
-While the tester provides numerical blood alcohol content (BAC) readings, its primary use is for screening and establishing probable cause for arrest, to invoke the implied consent requirements.
-In US law, this is necessary to sustain a conviction based on evidential testing (or implied consent refusal).
-Regardless of the terminology, in order to sustain a conviction based on evidential tests, probable cause must be shown (or the suspect must volunteer to take the evidential test without implied consent requirements being invoked).

-Police are not obliged to advise the suspect that participation in a FST or other pre-arrest procedures is voluntary.
-In contrast, formal evidentiary tests given under implied consent requirements are considered mandatory.
+These "Preliminary Alcohol Screening" (PAS) or "Portable Evidentiary Breath Test" (PEBT) devices typically use a relatively simple and inexpensive electrochemical fuel cell technology, rather than the infrared spectroscopy used in the Evidentiary Breath Test (EBT) instruments at police stations, but with calibration may have similar accuracy.
+While the tester provides numerical blood alcohol content (BAC) readings, its primary purpose is to show probable cause for arrest.
+The PAS test precedes the actual arrest and is not considered evidentiary; if the suspect is arrested, they will subsequently be required to submit to an evidentiary chemical test of the suspect's breath or blood.

 Refusal to take a preliminary breath test (PBT) in Michigan subjects a non-commercial driver to a "civil infraction" penalty, with no violation "points", but is not considered to be a refusal under the general "implied consent" law.
 In some states, the state may present evidence of refusal to take a field sobriety test in court, although this is of questionable probative value in a drunk driving prosecution.

 Different requirements apply in many states to drivers under DUI probation, in which case participation in a preliminary breath test (PBT) may be a condition of probation, and for commercial drivers under "drug screening" requirements.
 Some US states, notably California, have statutes on the books penalizing PBT refusal for drivers under 21; however the Constitutionality of those statutes has not been tested.
 (As a practical matter, most criminal lawyers advise not engaging in discussion or "justifying" a refusal with the police.)